 HDB Community Building Seminar & Build-a-thon 2016

-The HDB Community Building Seminar (CBS) & Build-a-thon 2016 serve as platforms for community builders to learn, share, and experience new ways of building communities and enlivening neighbourhoods.
-The theme for HDB CBS 2016 is ‘Building Communities through Pop-Ups’.
+The HDB Community Building Seminar (CBS) & Build-a-thon 2016 served as platforms for community builders to learn, share, and experience new ways of building communities and enlivening neighbourhoods.
+The theme for HDB CBS 2016 was ‘Building Communities through Pop-Ups’.
 Participants discussed how to bring vibrancy and liveliness into our common spaces through quick, light and scalable design interventions, installations, and programming.

 At the Build-a-thon, participants also put the tips and techniques picked up from the Seminar straight into use by designing solutions for a real community.